People who are really serious about software should make their own hardware.

 Alan Kay, Creative Think seminar (1982)

 An FPGA is like a giant virtual breadboard or Lego for electronics: if you can imagine it, you can probably build it.
 So why isn’t everyone designing with FPGAs?
 Some will argue that hardware is fundamentally hard, that hardware development requires a different mindset.
 There is some truth to this, but I believe the main reason is the lack of exciting resources to learn from: with a few notable exceptions, the Internet is an FPGA desert.
 Project F aims to be a little oasis where you can quench your thirst for FPGA knowledge, where you can find designs to learn from and enable your own projects.
-We hope you enjoy your visit.
+I hope you enjoy your visit.

 – Will Green, 2020